mzohaibqc/antd-theme-webpack-plugin/README.md

   - /src/styles
 - Default variables file path
   - /src/styles/variables.less (import `antd/lib/style/themes/default.less` file at top (important))
-- Default styles main file path
+- Default styles main file path (not required if you are using verison 1.3.5 or higher)
   - /src/styles/index.less
 - Default Theme variables (that can be updated in browser)
   - ['@primary-color']